Chris Innis

-Christina Jean "Chris" Innis is an American film editor and filmmaker.
+Christina Jean "Chris" Innis is an American film editor.
 She was awarded the 2010 Academy Award, BAFTA, and ACE awards for "Best Film Editing" on the film The Hurt Locker shared with co-editor, Bob Murawski.
 She is an elected member of the American Cinema Editors (ACE) and has served as an associate director on the board.

 Early life

 Innis was born and raised in San Diego, California, the daughter of architect Donald Innis and his wife, teacher and floral designer Virginia.

 Chris Innis moved to the San Francisco Bay Area where she graduated from U.C.
 Berkeley, majoring in film studies.
 While a student at Cal Berkeley, Innis interned for several San Francisco production companies, including the commercial company owned and operated by cinematographer Ron Eveslage.